-Several of the most popular New Year’s Resolutions revolve around becoming healthier.
-(Lose weight, get in shape, quit smoking, and quit drinking).
-In general, we seem to understand the necessity for being able to operate at our best physically and how it impacts our ability to be successful and achieve what we want to achieve in life.
-We know that being unhealthy causes our body systems to become overloaded and even toxic, and we continue to at least acknowledge the importance of improved health by eliminating negative habits and increasing positive ones.
+In general, we understand the need to operate at our best physically and that it impacts our productivity.
+We also know that being unhealthy causes our bodies to become overloaded and toxic.
+Most people at least acknowledge the importance of improved health through eliminating negative habits and increasing positive ones.

-1.)
-Keep Your Bible Close – Yet even this isn’t quite enough.
-Opening it regularly is crucial as is actually reading the valuable instructions included inside for a godly life.
-What’s more is that receiving instruction from godly pastors and teachers can help propel you into a much higher level of spiritual fitness much like a personal trainer can take you to another level with regard to physical fitness.
+- Read the Bible.
+Open it regularly and read the valuable instructions included inside for living a godly life.
+Take this knowledge a step further by receiving instruction from godly pastors and teachers to help propel you into higher levels of spiritual fitness much like a personal trainer can take you to another level physically.

-2.)
-Prioritize Around God – Making God “a” priority puts him at the level of other priorities that fill your time.
-Instead planning around the things of God puts Him at a higher level and shows that He is not something to be scheduled but rather is something around which all else should be scheduled.
+- Prioritize life around God.
+Making God one of your priorities puts him at the level of other priorities that fill your time.
+Instead, plan around God’s will.
+This puts Him at a higher level and shows He is not an item on our “to do” lists but rather the director of how we spend our time.

-3.)
-Give Yourself an Attitude Check – Assess the state of your heart, your intentions.
+- Do an attitude check.
+Regularly assess the state of your heart, your intentions.
 Does what’s going on inside of you fit with what the word of God indicates about what our attitudes should look like?
 (Print and read ”Attitude – The Aroma of Your Heart” for a scripture study on what the Bible says about attitude.)

-4.)
-Schedule Fellowship – Growth happens best in the company of others.
-You can read books about personal growth.
-You can read scripture about love.
-You can pray and ask for the Holy Spirit to work in you for change.
-But what does doing these things really mean if we don’t interact with others, how will you ever know if you are growing?
+- Schedule fellowship.
+Growth happens best in the company of others.
+You can read books about personal growth, and you can read scripture about love.
+You can certainly pray and ask for the Holy Spirit to work in you for change.
+But what does doing these things really mean if we don’t interact with others?
 And, we can’t expect fellowship to happen by itself, especially in our busy culture.
 We must intentionally and deliberately put fellowship on our calendars on a regular basis.

-5.)
-Do something!
+- Pursue spiritual health.
 If what you’re doing isn’t working, do something else.
 If you’re doing nothing to change the path of your life, then do something.
 Set a goal.
 Have some area in which you are pursuing a more spiritually fit existence.
 Remember that small steps add up over time to make a huge difference.